 Usuki Stone Buddhas (Buddha figures carved in rock)

-More than 60 figures were carved into a rock face created by hardened volcanic ash and molten rock that erupted from Mt.
-Aso (Kumamoto Prefecture) approximately 90,000 years ago.”
+More than 60 figures were carved into a cliff of hardened volcanic ash from eruptions of Mount Aso in Kumamoto Prefecture approximately 90,000 years ago.

-The figures are believed to have been carved from the Heian period (794–1185) to the Kamakura period (1185–1333), but who carved them and why remains unknown.
-They remain shrouded in many mysteries.”
+The carvings are believed to date from the Heian period (794–1185) to the Kamakura period (1185–1333), though their creators and exact purpose remain unknown.
+They continue to hold many mysteries.

-All the figures of Buddha are carved into the rock and cannot be moved.
-For around 1,000 years, they have continued to watch over us from the same spot.
+All of the Buddha figures are carved directly into the rock and are immovable.
+For roughly 1,000 years, they have watched over the area from the same location.

-In June 1995, the magnificent carvings were recognized as the first figures of Buddha carved in rock (magaibutsu)* to be designated a national treasure in Japan.
+In June 1995, these magnificent carvings were recognized as Japan’s first magaibutsu (rock-carved Buddhas) to be designated a National Treasure.

-The Usuki Stone Buddhas have earned great international appreciation as cultural heritage due to the number of figures, their beauty, and the remarkable carving techniques used despite the solid rock faces.
+The Usuki Stone Buddhas are highly valued internationally as cultural heritage due to the large number of figures, their artistic beauty, and the sophisticated carving techniques used on such hard rock surfaces.

 More about Buddhism , Click here.
 More about Buddha Statues , Click here.